RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/1-Introduction/1-Introduction.md

 # Keyper Introduction

-The Rapid Platform is a highly customizable solution for managing business data.
-As a Keyper (a Key Person) you can customize your site to better reflect the business.
+The Rapid Platform is a highly customisable solution for managing business data.
+As a Keyper (a Key Person) you can customise your site to better reflect the business.

 ## Managing Items